-The professional counseling staff at Disability Support Services includes a Learning Disabilities Specialist and two Clinical Social Workers.
+The professional counseling staff at Disability Support Services includes two licensed social workers.
 These counselors are available for confidential consultation, crisis intervention and brief supportive counseling.

 For students with psychological disabilities, a DSS Counselor can provide medical referrals and act as a supportive liaison between the community mental health professionals and the University.
 This Counselor can also help the student identify ways to enhance academic performance by reducing stress through lifestyle and environmental adjustments.
 Students are advised to seek frequent consultations to establish a close working relationship.

 Workshops on various topics that promote health, emotional balance and personal development are scheduled based on student need and interest.
 Managing anxiety, assertiveness training, leadership skills and meditation techniques are examples of the types of workshops that may be offered.
 Support groups for students meet regularly.
 Call DSS if you are interested in participating in a group.

 Individual and group workshops for improving study skills and test-taking are available upon request.
 The staff is available for referral for diagnostic testing and educational programming, to meet accommodation needs and to provide in-service training to the University community.

 Students registered with DSS are entitled to Priority Registration beginning with their second semester at Stony Brook.
 Priority Registration allows registered students with disabilities to consider their specific disability needs with regard to the scheduling of classes.
 Priority Registration dates and information are available through SOLAR enrollment appointments.
 (Typically early November and April.)

 To take advantage of this policy, students are responsible for 1) preparing their class schedule on time and 2) clearing any blocks due to library fines, parking tickets, inadequate health records, etc.